AprilAndFriends/theoraplayer/tremor/libtheoraplayer-readme.txt

 - Also, some code may have been changed to address certain compiler/platform specific problems and is so indicated in the source code.

-libtremor is owned and maintained by the Xiph.Org foundation and this distribution is present here only for convenience and easier compilation of libtheoraplayer.
+libvorbis is owned and maintained by the Xiph.Org foundation and this distribution is present here only for convenience and easier compilation of libtheoraplayer.

 If you want to use libtremor outside of libtheoraplayer, it is encouraged to use the